hiveot/hub/README.md

 ## Project Status

-Status July 2025: The Hub runtime, services and bindings have been reworked to support the Web-of-things (WoT) Thing Description (TD) specification.
+Status Aug 2025: The Hub runtime, services and bindings have been reworked to support the Web-of-things (WoT) Thing Description (TD) specification.
 It is currently in Alpha.

+The generated TDs for use of digital-twins contain forms with security and communication as provided by the Hub.
+This is still incomplete.

 Medium term roadmap:
-1. Launcher support for distributed environment [todo]
+1. Launcher support for distributed environment. (multiple launcher instances) [todo]
 1. Support lets-encrypt CA and server certificate [todo]
 2. Support mqtt transport protocol. [tbd as client or server?]
 1. Websockets sub-protocol binding [functional but spec is in development]
+1. Support for TD Security section. [it is not fully clear how to describe login for obtaining tokens]
-1. Support for TD Forms sections. [contentious, as it doesn't serve a purpose in this setup]
+1. Support for TD Forms sections. [contentious, as they are hardly useful in this setup]
 1. Support for WoT discovery profile [done]
 1. Revisit the vocabulary to integrate or adopt existing vocabularies where possible
-1. improve/fix security;
+1. improve security;
    2. detect/notify of bad agents or consumers
    3. Manage token expiry
    3. role based access to Things
    4. rate limiting
 2. hiveoview dashboard improvements
-   3. notifications
+   3. support notifications
 3. Various services and bindings
-   3. weather service integration: open-meteo [in progress]
+   3. weather service integration: open-meteo [partly complete]
-   3. weather service integration: environment canada  (better forecast)
+   3. weather service integration: environment canada  (better for local forecast?)
    2. ups binding (using [nut](https://networkupstools.org/))
 4. Android integration/location tracking